 For those businesses seeking even greater business privacy, we also offer a service that provides a unique Washington business address and suite number that can also serve as your primary mailing address.
 Learn more about adding our Evergreen Mail Forwarding Service—starting at just $50 per year.

 The Woodsman Package: $729

 - Private Washington LLC Membership Certificates for Both Companies

 - 1 Year of Washington Registered Agent Service for Both Companies

 - 90 Days Free Phone Service to Protect Your Private Number

 As experts in Washington business privacy, we understand precisely what is necessary to keep your information out of the public record.
 This is why we don’t merely form your LLCs, we also write specialized operating agreements and membership certificates just for you.

-In addition, we provide you with one year of Washington registered agent service, which is critical to maintaining your privacy.
+In addition, we set you up with Washington registered agent service and Phone Service—both of which are critical to maintaining your privacy.
 As our client, you will also be able to add continued registered agent service and Business Renewal filings in the coming years, which will allow you to stay private in Washington.

 There are no additional upfront costs for phone and online presence services, and you can cancel at any time.